GYG-be/.github/profile/README.md

-## 10 steps to Git Your GYG
+## Steps to Git Your GYG

-Improve the discipline a little bit on each step every day ...
-Life is supposed to be a recursiveAF training regimen ... we train in order to train
+Try to improve your discipline as much as you can on each of these twelve exercises every day.
+We approach these exercises as if they were a training session in which we are coaching ourselves to get better.
+We train with intention now in order to train better in our next training sesssion because time unfolds in our lives to give us a training regimen that is recursive, ie, the point the discipline is working on the discipline of making the discipline better.

 1) If you need $, avoid wage slavery; sell very small portions of your time thru microwerk, FiveRR; freelance then graduate to StartUpCookbook.US